Quofite/BarbarisDB/ReadMe.md

     data = {
-        "method": "get",                # method get/set (diferences are obvious) "file": "testfile",             # name of database file "data": "name=gleb and id=4"    # request string / data string (depends on method, for more info see special chapter) }
+        "method": "get",                # method get/set (diferences are obvious) "file": "testfile",             # name of database file "data": "name=Gleb and id=4"    # request string / data string (depends on method, for more info see special chapter) }
 ```
 5) Using data (print is for example, pay attention that function is returning data)
 ```
-print(bdb.bdb_request("http://localhost:5232/", data))  # calling for bdb_request function form BarbarisDriver and putting db's url and dict as params
+print(bdb.bdb_request("http://localhost:5000/", data))  # calling for bdb_request function form BarbarisDriver and putting db's url and dict as params
 ```

 ### Java driver<a name="java_driver"></a>